Skip to main content

 Ida Kristin Bos-Haugen describes the appointment as professor II as an important milestone.
 “It is with pride and gratitude that I accept the recognition and trust that this entails.
 The position includes responsibility for further developing the field,” she says.

 Caption: Professor is the highest academic title that is possible to achieve.
-From left, Professor Emeritus Tore Kvien, Clinic Manager Kjetil Bergsmark, our new professor, Ida K. Bos-Haugen, Hospital Director Kari-Jussie Lønning and the hospital's Head of Research, Espen A. Haavardsholm.
+From left, Professor Emeritus Tore K. Kvien, Clinic Manager Kjetil Bergsmark, our new professor, Ida K. Bos-Haugen, Hospital Director Kari-Jussie Lønning and the hospital's Head of Research, Espen A. Haavardsholm.

-Hospital Director Kari-Jussi Lønning thanked Bos-Haugen for his efforts and emphasized that skilled professionals are crucial to the hospital's position - both as a local hospital and as a hospital preferred nationally within various fields.
-As an ideal hospital, Diakonhjemmet must be "a little better than the companies" to be the first choice, and recruiting top expertise is part of this.
+Hospital Director Kari-Jussi Lønning thanked Bos-Haugen for his efforts and emphasized that skilled professionals are crucial to the hospital's position – both as a local hospital and as a hospital preferred nationally within various fields.

-Professor Emeritus, Kåre Kvien, told how he discovered her talent early on as a medical student.
-She was given responsibility for a dataset, published already as a student and in the rotation service, and secured a study stay in Boston – an international professional environment at the forefront.
-He was visibly proud of her as he emphasized that she has seized opportunities when they have arisen, and built a strong international network that the environment has greatly benefited from.
+He also told how she single-handedly secured a study stay in Boston – a leading international academic environment.
+He was visibly proud of her as he emphasized that she has seized opportunities when they have arisen, and built a strong international network that the environment greatly benefits from.

 Strengthened foundation for research and teaching